Michèle Fabien

 Michèle Gérard (she wrote under the name Michèle Fabien) (April 2, 1945 – September 10, 1999) was a Belgian writer and playwright.

 The daughter of Albert S. Gérard, a professor of literature, she was born in Genk.
 She received a PhD from the University of Liège.
 With Marc Liebens, she helped create the Ensemble Théâtral Mobile, a Belgian theatre company, and was one its resident writers from 1974.

-Fabien suffered a cerebral hemorrhage and died a few days later at the age of 54 in Normandy.
+Fabien suffered a cerebral hemorrhage and died a few days later at the age of 54 in Caen, Normandy.
+She was buried at Saint-Pierre-la-Vieille cemetery.